rohityadav-sas/Hamster-KeyGen/README.md

 ### Telegram Commands

 - **/start**: Start the bot and register the user.
+- **/singlemode**: Choose a game to generate keys for in single mode.
+- **/multimode**: Choose an option to get all keys, generate all keys, or view remaining keys.
+- **/users**: Admin command to view all users and their remaining keys.
 - **getAllKeys**: Retrieve all keys for the user.
 - **generateAllKeys**: Generate all keys for the user.
+- **Remaining**: View the remaining keys for each game.

 ## Dependencies